A gentle introduction to the expressive qualities of charcoal.

 Through a combination of demonstrations with lots of useful tips and tricks, and drawing exercises, you will begin to develop a language of mark-making that will help you make the most of this versatile drawing medium.
 You will experiment with and explore the different types and qualities of charcoals, papers, erasers and fixatives.
 You will draw from objects and from your own photographs.

-At the end of this one-day workshop you will have produced both experimental mark-making, and direct observational drawings, and you will have a developing confidence and familiarity with different types of charcoal, paper, erasers and fixatives.
+At the end of this one-day course you will have produced both experimental mark-making and direct observational drawings, and you will have a developing confidence and familiarity with different types of charcoal, paper, erasers and fixatives.

 Timetable for one day courses